Do AI Models Perform Human-like Abstract Reasoning Across Modalities?: Methodology

-Evaluating output-grid accuracy in human and model responses is straightforward, since each task's ground-truth solution is given in the ConceptARC corpus.
-For each task, humans were given the demonstrations and test grid images and were asked to generate the output grid using a custom editing tool, and models were asked to generate the output grid as a matrix with colors encoded as integers.
-The resulting grids can be compared automatically with the ground truth; only exact matches are considered correct.
+\paragraph{Evaluating Responses of Humans and AI Models} For each task, humans were given the demonstrations and test grid images and were asked to generate the output grid using a custom editing tool, whereas models were asked to generate the output grid as a matrix with colors encoded as integers.
+Following the ARC evaluation criteria, to be considered correct, a generated output-grid must exactly match the ground-truth solution in the ConceptARC corpus, and be in the requested format.
+For a more detailed analysis of format deviations see \autoref{app:alternative_grid_formats}.

-While output-grid accuracy has been widely used to assess AI model performance on ARC tasks, to our knowledge, no prior studies have investigated whether output-grid correctness on ARC tasks reflects a grasp of the intended abstract concepts underlying the tasks, or alternatively, the extent to which correctness can be achieved by identifying and exploiting unintended, superficial patterns (``shortcuts").
+While output-grid accuracy has been widely used to assess performance on ARC tasks, to our knowledge, no prior studies have investigated the extent to which accuracy actually reflects a grasp of the intended abstract concepts underlying the tasks versus the identification of unintended, superficial patterns (``shortcuts'') in the data.
 It is well known that large neural-network models are capable of discovering spurious patterns in data and using these patterns to arrive at correct answers \citep{du2023shortcut,geirhos2020shortcut}.

-To address this question, in our experiments we asked the models to output not only the transformed test grid but also a natural-language rule describing the transformation.
-Moskvichev et al.\ \citeyear{moskvichev2023conceptarc} similarly collected such rules from their human participants, though only for correctly solved tasks.
+To investigate the extent to which AI models are using human-like abstractions to solve tasks, we asked the models to output not only the transformed test grid but also a natural-language rule describing the transformation.
+Moskvichev et al.\ \citeyearpar{moskvichev2023conceptarc} similarly collected such rules from their human participants, though only for correctly solved tasks.

-Evaluating correctness of natural-language rules requires human judgment.\footnote{We experimented with using LLMs to automatically evaluate rule correctness, but this was not sufficiently successful; further investigating LLM capabilities for this task would be interesting for future work.} Accordingly, we manually annotated both model- and human-generated rules on their quality, distinguishing between ``incorrect'' (rules that do not work on the demonstrations, as well as rare cases where the model did not return a rule), ``correct-unintended'' (rules that work on the demonstrations, but do not capture the intended abstractions), and ``correct-intended'' (rules that align with the intended abstractions).

-For example, in the first task shown in \autoref{fig:ConceptARC-Examples}, a sample human-generated rule is ``You will see a number of shapes in a vertical orientation.
-Copy the grid from the example then remove the topmost and bottom-most shapes.
-The middle shapes remain unchanged.''
-We rated this rule as correct-intended. o3's generated rule, from our experiment with textual inputs and medium reasoning effort, was ``remove any object that intersects either the topmost or bottommost non-empty row, replacing it with zeros,'' which we also rated as correct-intended. o3's generated rule in our experiment with visual input and medium reasoning effort was ``Delete the highest and lowest coloured components in the grid (the first and last contiguous non-black groups when scanning from top to bottom); keep the rest unchanged.''
-Also correct-intended, even though the output grid was incorrect in this case.